Alzheimer's Documentary Series

 Come on, step out.

-(gentle music) You left me.
+(birds chirp) You left me.

-(laughs) Yow, (chuckles) you wanna stay with me?
+(laughs) You don't wanna stay with me?

 Now, watch your head.

-(Robert laughing) Getting out of the house provides the opportunity of getting out of those four walls of the familiar house.
+Getting out of the house provides the opportunity of getting out of those four walls of the familiar house.

-It allows the opportunity for both of us, not just Kim but both of us, but mainly for Kim to have that social aspect whether we encounter anyone or not.
+It allows the opportunity for both of us, not just Kim, but both of us, but mainly for Kim to have that social aspect, whether we encounter anyone or not.

 >>Go outside and play.